AbdullahAlShaad/notes/kubernetes/kubernetes.md

 #### Load Balancer
-: LoadBalancer does not use any nodes IP, and it distributes load across different Pods.
+LoadBalancer does not use any nodes IP, and it distributes load across different Pods.
 It is provided by cloud service provider.
 It is resolves single point failure from NodePort Service.
 Load Balancer generates an external IP for public use.

 [_Sample YAML to create Load Balancer Service_](https://github.com/Shaad7/notes/blob/master/sample-yaml/load-balancer.yaml)

+Load Balancer uses node port internally which can be disabled.
+If disabled Load Balancer will forward the traffic to Pods directly.

+We can specify load balancer implementation overriding default cloud provider implementation.

+#### Service IP Address

+Unlike Pod IP addresses, which actually route to a fixed destination, Service IPs are not actually answered by a single host.
+Instead, kube-proxy uses iptables to define virtual IP addresses which are transparently redirected as needed.